cacao-accounting/cacao-accounting-flatpak/README.md

 Note that cacao-accounting unit tests must past with those libraries in the virtual env.
 Do not run this on Windows.

-## Updata python packages manifest:
+## Update python packages manifest:

 Update python packages manifest with